Trauma therapy in Scarborough in-person | Online across Ontario and Nova Scotia

 Online trauma therapy across Ontario and Nova Scotia

-If in-person sessions are not accessible or comfortable for you, we also offer online trauma therapy across Ontario and Nova Scotia.
+If in-person sessions aren’t accessible or comfortable for you, we also offer online trauma therapy across Ontario and Nova Scotia.
 Virtual therapy provides the same evidence-based support and allows you to connect from the comfort of your home.

 This can be especially helpful if you prefer a familiar space, have mobility or scheduling limitations, or find travel difficult.